Aaronwangz/DS-RDMPD/README.md

 - 🔹 **RSID dataset (used for training and evaluation)**
   [📥 Download](https://drive.google.com/drive/folders/1abSw9GWyyOJINWCRNHBUoJBBw3FCttaS?usp=drive_link)

-## 5.🙏 Acknowledgment
+## 🙏 Acknowledgment 🙏

-This work is currently under second peer review in the TGRS journal.
 Our project is based on **[RDDM](https://github.com/nachifur/RDDM)**, and we are very grateful for this excellent work.
 Their contributions laid the foundation for our advancements in diffusion-based remote sensing image restoration.

 ---